Aiming to break the wheel of vulnerability

 Savithramma Skill is a model for change for women and girls.
-It is a division under Marri Channa Reddy Foundation committed to delivering sustainable change to underserved women populations across urban, rural, and tribal areas in the critical areas of education, skill, and economic opportunity.
+It is a division under Marri Channa Reddy Foundation committed to delivering sustainable change to underprivileged women populations across urban, rural and tribal areas in the critical areas of education, skill and economic opportunity.

 A woman of great strength and inspiration.

 Savithri Devi, also known as Savithramma, devoted herself to her family and the life of public service.

 Her uncle was Konda V Ranga Reddy, first Deputy Chief Minister of Andhra Pradesh, after whom Dr. Marri Channa Reddy created Ranga Reddy district during his first term as Chief Minister in 1978.